By Katie Penn

 How do I make my Disney park reservation?

-Initially there were glitches due to the demand on the system at the various launch times for pass booking.
+Initially, there were glitches due to the demand on the system at the various launch times for pass booking.
 It involved long waits and virtual queuing systems.
 Now the system is available to anyone with a valid theme park admission to make a reservation, and the system works seamlessly.

 Step By Step

 2) Sign in with your My Disney Experience (MDE) details when prompted.
+If you don’t have an account, it’s time to create your account.

 3) Create your party.
 You can select anyone on your friends and family list to join you in the parks – they must also have a valid ticket to complete the reservation.